-In this screen you will have the below options:
+In this screen you have the below options:

 - Creating DOS partition or Logical DOS Drive - Choose this option if you need to create a partition on your computer hard drive.
 If you are planning to recreate your partition you will first need to choose 3 to delete the partition.

 2. Set active partition - If you have created multiple partitions on your hard drive, choose this option to specify what partition you want to be the active partition.
 This is used to specify what partition the computer is going to look at and boot from.
 If this partition does not have an operating system you will receive "Non system disk" when booting up your computer.
-When choosing option 2 to set active partition, you will see a listing of the current partitions; choose the number representing the partition you wish to set active, the default is one.
+When choosing option 2 to set active partition, you will see a listing of the current partitions; choose the number representing the partition you want to set active, the default is one.

 - Delete partition or Logical DOS Drive - This option is used if you need to delete partition(s) from the computer's hard drive.